 If you have any of these symptoms as well as headaches, blurred vision or double vision, see your doctor or go to an emergency department within 24 hours.
 There is a condition called giant cell arteritis, which occasionally develops in people with polymyalgia rheumatica.
 People with giant cell arteritis need urgent treatment.

 Polymyalgia rheumatica is usually diagnosed after a physical examination by your doctor.
 A blood test to look at levels of inflammation may also be recommended.

 However, there is no single test for polymyalgia rheumatica and it may take a few visits for the doctor to rule out forms of arthritis with similar symptoms.

 Polymyalgia rheumatica treatment

 Once diagnosed, polymyalgia rheumatica can be treated with corticosteroids.
 You may need to start on a high dose to bring the symptoms under control before the dose is reduced to the minimum needed to keep you symptom-free.
 You will also probably be prescribed pain killers.

 Most people find their symptoms improve quickly after starting treatment, but treatment is usually needed for two or three years.

-Corticosteroids can have unwanted side effects, so it is important to see your doctor regulary.
+Corticosteroids can have unwanted side effects, so it is important to see your doctor regularly.
+To avoid these, your doctor might also suggest you take calcium and vitamin D supplements or other medicines.
 You may be able to limit the side effects by: